The heart and history of Medicine Rocks Ranch

-Average rainfall is 12" and irrigation is not possible in this corner of the state.
+Average rainfall is 12" and cows are not ran on pampered or irrigated pastures.
+They run on hard grass, hay, sagebrush, rough country and gumbo.
 The livestock receive their water from natural springs, stock ponds and a live stream.
 Frank's brother, Harlan, does our small amount of farming for us on shares.
-We raise our own hay on the ranch, which consists of alfalfa, crested wheat grass, and some barley that would not grow well enough to combine.
-If the snow is to deep for the cattle to graze due to winter conditions, we may feed hay from mid-December until late April.
+We raise our own hay on the ranch, which consists of alfalfa and crested wheat grass.

 All calves are weaned in late October and early November, and the commercial calves are marketed by private treaty or the auction barn.
 The bull calves that escape the “bander” are trucked to Midland Test Station at Columbus, MT to winter, returning a few days prior to our annual sale on the third Monday in April.

 Visitors are always welcome to visit us, view our cattle, and enjoy the unique beauty of the Medicine Rocks and the surrounding area of southeastern Montana.

 Honest, conscientious and reputable breeders celebrating over 50 years in the Angus industry